Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/01_Architecture.md

 with GPU accelerator.

 It is also a good fit with the cluster-booster design explored in the DEEP project series.
-That design would favour that parts of you application that cannot be properly accelerated would run on CPU nodes, while using booster GPU nodes for those parts that can (at least if those two could execute concurrently with each other), and mix and match node types as needed, rather than building clusters with massive and expensive nodes that few applications can fully exploit.
+In that design, parts of your application that cannot be properly accelerated would run on CPU nodes, while booster GPU nodes would be used for those parts that can (at least if those two could execute concurrently with each other).
+Different node types are mixed and matched as needed for each specific application, rather than building clusters with massive and expensive nodes that few applications can fully exploit.
+As the cost per transistor does not decrease anymore, one has to look for ways to use each transistor as efficiently as possible...

 It is also important to realise that even though we call the partition "LUMI-G", the MI250x is not a GPU in the true sense of the word.
 It is not a rendering GPU, which for AMD is